jadephilipoom/opentitan/sw/device/sphincsplus/README.md

 ### Bazel command for benchmarks

 To run the verification benchmark on Verilator, write the following and replace `shake_128s_simple` with the desired parameter set.
+To run on FPGA, replace `verify_test_sim_verilator` with `verify_test_fpga_cw310_test_rom`.
+Note that cycle counts on FPGA may be slightly different (currently under investigation).

 ```
 bazel test \